-Winchester Web Design needs to track all invoices issued in 2018.
-In this exercise, you will query the database to locate customers with invoices dated from January 1, 2018, through December 31, 2018.
+Winchester Web Design needs to track all invoices issued in 2012.
+In this exercise, you will query the database to locate customers with invoices dated from January 1, 2012, through December 31, 2012.

-- 1. Choose Create \rightarrow Queries \rightarrow Query Design \square - 2.
-Use double clicks to add the Customers, Invoices, Invoice Details, and Products tables to the query.

-- 3. Close the Show Table dialog box. - 4.
-In the Invoices table double-click InvNum and InvDate to add those fields to the query grid. - 5.
-From the Customers table add the CustID field. - 6.
-From the Invoice Details table add the Qty field. - 7.
-From the Products table add the ProdDescription and Price fields. - 8.
-Hover your mouse pointer on the right edge of the InvDate column heading so a black, twodirection arrow appears.
+- 1. Choose Create \rightarrow Queries \rightarrow Query Design - 2.
+Use double clicks to add the Customers, Invoices, Invoice Details, and Products tables to the query. - 3.
+Close the Show Table box. - 4.
+Double-click InvNum and InvDate in the Invoices table to add those fields to the query grid. - 5.
+Add the CustID field from the Customers table. - 6.
+Add the Qty field from the Invoice Details table. - 7.
+Add the ProdDescription and Price fields from the Products table. - 8.
+Widen the InvDate field by dragging the column heading to the right as shown here.